-The lowest AFR (based on the appropriate compounding period) in effect during the 3-month period ending with the first month in which there is a binding written contract that substantially provides the terms under which the sale or exchange is ultimately completed.
+- The lowest AFR (based on the appropriate compounding period) in effect during the 3-month period ending with the first month in which there is a binding written contract that substantially provides the terms under which the sale or exchange is ultimately completed. - The lowest AFR (based on the appropriate compounding period) in effect during the

-The lowest AFR (based on the appropriate compounding period) in effect during the 3-month period ending with the month in which the sale or exchange occurs.
+3-month period ending with the month in which the sale or exchange occurs.

 Applicable federal rate (AFR).
-The AFR depends on the month the binding contract for the sale or exchange of property is made and the term of the instrument.
+The AFR depends on the month the binding contract for the sale or exchange of property is made or the month of the sale or exchange and the term of the instrument.
 For an installment obligation, the term of the instrument is its weighted average maturity, as defined in Regulations section 1.1273-1(e)(3).
-The AFR for each term is shown below.
+The AFR for each term is shown below mation by contacting an IRS office.
+IRBs are also available on the IRS web site at www.irs. qov.